dvklopfenstein/PrincetonAlgorithms/README.md

 **TESTS**:
  * **Python** tests are run from: [./py/AlgsSedgewickWayne/tests/](./py/AlgsSedgewickWayne/tests)
- * Some algorithms implemented in Python contain "main" methods and can be run from their local directory: [./py/AlgsSedgewickWayne](./py/AlgsSedgewickWayne)
  * **Java** code is run from: [./thirdparty/](./thirdparty)
    * To download Sedgewick-Wayne Java programming environment:
      [Linux](http://algs4.cs.princeton.edu/linux/),